tsatria03/CookyCraze/docks/readme.txt

 General holds status updates and informational messages.
 Misc holds things like save confirmations and other game actions.

-All of the buffers, except for the all buffer can be muted independently so they stop being spoken aloud while still logging messages for later review.
+All of the buffers, except for the all buffer, can be muted independently so they stop being spoken aloud while still logging messages for later review.
 You can also export all of the buffer contents to log files in the logs folder at any time.

 Forms and menus.